 Some good things to include on your personal training social media pages are:

-• Client transformation photos
+• Transformation/progress photos

 • Client reviews